skmonjurul/azure-appconfig-key-vault-reference-demo/README.md

 ## Prerequisites
 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/) or sign up for a [free account](https://azure.microsoft.com/en-us/free/).
+* Azure CLI.
+If you don't have Azure CLI, install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 * Java 17 or later.
 If you don't have Java, install the [Java Development Kit (JDK)](https://adoptopenjdk.net/).
 * Maven 3.0 and above.
 If you don't have Maven, install [Maven](https://maven.apache.org/download.cgi).